Chapter 1 Models of continuum mechanics and their deficiencies

 Chapter 5 New Approach to Modeling Non-equilibrium Processes

-5.1 Generalized constitutive relationships based on non-equilibrium statistical mechanics
+5.1 Generalized constitutive relationships based on non-equilibrium

 5.2 Modeling spatiotemporal correlation functions